Sweden is a forest nation

 The film explains how Swedish forestry is governed to be sustainable.
 Copyright: Swedish University of Agricultural Sciences

-Publicerad: Wednesday, 17 April, 2019 - 11:57Etiketter: ForestryThe notified area of final felling increased by 16 percent in March compared with the corresponding month in 2018.
+Publicerad: Tuesday, 17 September, 2019 - 10:47Etiketter: ForestryThe notified area of final felling increased by 18 per cent in February compared with the corresponding month in 2018.
 Therefore, the trend of increased notifications continues, according to the Swedish Forest Agency's statistics.
-It is the second highest monthly recorded data for the whole country in for March month in the last 12 years. / Swedish Forest AgencyLäs mer
+It is the highest monthly recorded data for the whole country in for February month in the last 12 years. / Swedish Forest AgencyLäs mer